Managing Emotions in the Workplace

 Other people might try to get a certain response from you, but only you have the power to choose your emotions.
 While you can’t change other people and their actions and reactions, you CAN change your own.
 If you continue to struggle with the same negative situation at work, often the best place to start is intentionally choosing a different response and a positive outlook.
 Sometimes you will find that the issue wasn’t so daunting after all, and you are now empowered to just let it go.
 Other times it needs action steps to be resolved, but at the very least, a fresh perspective will put you in a better frame of mind before you start addressing the situation itself.

 When you learn to identify and find the root of your emotions, then you can take responsibility for them and manage them much better in challenging circumstances.
 Another wise observation in Emotions at Work states that “Emotions often have a positive impact at work.
-Learning to manage our most challenging emotions takes effort, but the payoff is big.
+Managing emotions in challenging circumstances takes effort, but the payoff is substantial.
 We learn to deal with problems before they overwhelm us, we’re better team participants, and, most importantly, we increase our sense of control and effectiveness in our lives—both at work and outside work.”
 So embrace them, analyze them, master them, and utilize them in a positive way; it will no doubt transform how you operate in your work environment and daily life beyond.
 JL Nixon Consulting, Inc. will help you evaluate your career, see the benefits of your current position as well as growth potential for your future.